iljakalistratov/WebEngineering_DHBW/README.md

 ## Known Isssues (Already working on fixes)
 - You may need to press Enter multiple times (2 - 4), to load the article properly
-- CSS Bug if screensize is 1080p in combination with an small article
+- Hard Coded API-Key, beacuase of Problems of dotenv with Vue

 ## Used Libraries & Technologies